 Shopping around for windows and unsure what the difference is between a single hung versus a double hung window, or which one is best for your home?
 We can help you understand the key differences between these two types of windows.

 A single hung window has a fixed top sash and an operable bottom sash that moves vertically.
-In a double hung window, both the top and bottom sashes are operable.

 Window Ventilation & Air Circulation

 The next key difference is the ventilation and air flow you can get from these two window types.
 Double hung windows offer maximum circulation when both sashes are open; cool, fresh air will flow in through the bottom while warm air flows out of the top.

 Need help deciding which windows are right for you?
 Download our Window Selection Guide.

 Window Cleaning & Maintenance